 The church has been involved in countless outreach ministries to deprived and/or suffering people.
 Here are listed just a few:

 - Housed and hosted victims of the 1937 flood.

 - Was intensively involved in helping families recover from the 1997 flood of the century,

 - A leading church in contributing to Cane Ridge and to Christian Care Communities.

 - Gave a single gift of $100,000 from the church’s endowment fund to the Week of Compassion for Honduras recovering from hurricane Mitch in 1998,

-- Have provided a clothing closet for the community for 25 years.
+- Have provided a clothing closet for the community for over 25 years.

 - Provide space for Alcoholic Anonymous to meet weekly.

 - Help sponsor Prodigals House new church development by allowing the church’s small groups to meet here.